 - Vague job description.
 The company should know exactly what they’re trying to recruit.
 If they’re unable to pinpoint the job responsibilities, accountabilities and career path, how are you ever going to measure up?
 What will your KPI’s be?
 Will the goalposts keep changing?

 - Low balled on the job offer.
 Good employers have transparency.
 If after interviewing you’re unexpectedly low balled with no explanation, is this how it’s always going to be?
 What’s the trade-off?
 Are there unmentioned perks, incentives, or reasons why this offer could be acceptable?
 If not, don’t compromise.

 - Culture of work.
 Ask around.
 It’s one thing being told a company is friendly or flexible but if existing employees don’t back this up; are you sure that’s what you want for your future job?

 - Fluffy Answers to your direct questions.
-If the interviewers dodge your questions or aren’t able to answer them properly, you’ve got to question why.
+If you find they’re dodging some of the basic questions you’re asking the interviewer or aren’t able to answer them properly, you’ve got to question why.

 - Free work.
 It’s common to be asked to complete a task as part of your interview.
 In fact, I encourage tasks as they give a more real-life investigation than competency interviewing.
 However, it shouldn’t be so extensive that it can be mistaken for unpaid work.

 - Industry hearsay and gossip – If there’s sketchy online information about the company, CEO or employee reviews, it’s worth investigating but take it with a pinch of salt.
 Everything you read is not always true.